Tuesday, April 26, 2022

 In October 1931 Joseph's father was found beaten and stabbed to death at his in-law Salvatore Latona's undertaking business, where he had been working as night watchman.

-By the late 1950s Lapi and Agone were both formally inducted Genovese members in the Lower Manhattan crew headed by Vincenzo 'Jimmy Alto' Altomari.
+By the late 1950s Lapi and Agone were both formally inducted Genovese members and may have been reporting to Capodecina Vincenzo 'Jimmy Alto' Altomari in Lower Manhattan.

 Following Altomari's death in 1964, Lapi reported to Rosario 'Saro' Mogavero.